 The app is deeper and more intelligent too.
-You can customise the brush and personal goals through the app gaining more suitable tips and advice along with product suggestions.
+You can customize the brush and personal goals through the app gaining more suitable tips and advice along with product suggestions.
 For example, if you wish to whiten your teeth the app will advise and amend your routine to achieve the goal.
-You can choose from the Fresh Breath Gum Health, Plaque Fighter, Whitening and Ortho Care journeys.
+You can choose from the Fresh Breath Gum Health, Plaque Fighter, Whitening, and Ortho Care journeys.

 The Professional Guidance feature allows you and your dental professional to work together.
 Actually share and discuss improvement areas and have your dentist actually program into the app extra brushing time and adjustments to your cleaning modes.

 Online backup is another feature.
 With an Oral-B account, you can never lose data.

 Whilst you need to launch the app each time to use it the brush itself can store the data for up to 20 cleans meaning you do not need to always have the app to hand.

 The Bluetooth connection, on the whole, was reliable, but at times it can be a bit fussy.

 To get the most from the position detection, you have to hold your smartphone still and stand right in front of the camera.

 This is where the smartphone holder comes in to help.